 Users can use their Exchange Online mailboxes.

-Assign licenses to Office 365 users.
+Assign licenses to Microsoft 365 or Office 365 users.

 The administrator can decommission the on-premises Exchange Servers (optional).